artsunique/SyncPress-Fetch-external-WordPress-Posts/README.md

 ## License

-This plugin is licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+This plugin is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This license allows others to distribute, remix, adapt, and build upon the work, even commercially, as long as the original author is credited.

 ## Credits